Aliens: Phalanx: Development

-When creating the novel's storyline, Sigler chose to focus on what would happen if there was a planet-wide Xenomorph attack and the survivors could only fight using only spears and shields.
-He also chose to set this in a medieval society that had no knowledge of the rest of the universe, spaceships, advanced weaponry, or Weyland-Yutani, as well as other typical elements featured in the Aliens franchise, something he described as challenging.
+Sigler first contributed to the franchise with the short story Dangerous Prey in the 2017 anthology Aliens: Bug Hunt, written from the perspective of the Xenomorphs.
+When creating the novel's storyline, Sigler chose to focus on what would happen if there was a planet-wide Xenomorph attack and the survivors could only fight using spears and shields.
+He also chose to set this in a medieval society that had no knowledge of the rest of the universe, spaceships, advanced weaponry, or Weyland-Yutani, as well as other science fiction elements typically featured in the Alien franchise, something he described as challenging.
 In an interview with Daily Dead he described this as “300 meets Aliens.”
 Sigler researched Sumerian, Egyptian, Greek, and Roman societies and used Myke Cole’s Legion vs. Phalanx heavily as reference material.

 Publication

-Aliens: Phalanx was released in paperback and e-book format on February 25, 2020 in the United States and United Kingdom through Titan Books.
-A limited edition hardback was also released through Titan Books on the same day.
+The novel was released in paperback and e-book format on February 25, 2020, in the United States and United Kingdom through Titan Books.
+A limited-edition hardback was also released through Titan Books on the same day.
 An audiobook adaptation narrated by Bronson Pinchot was simultaneously released through Blackstone Publishing.
+Titan Books republished the novel in The Complete Aliens Collection: Living Nightmares, the third volume in the reprint series, together with Infiltrator and Vasquez in November 2024.

 Reception

-In a review for the British Fantasy Society Sarah Deeming praised the character of Ahiliyah and the novel's tension.
+In a review for the British Fantasy Society, Sarah Deeming praised the character of Ahiliyah and the novel's tension.
 Empire Online listed the audiobook adaptation as one of thirteen "Best Audiobooks For Movie Fans" and Aliens: Phalanx also received a review from the Financial Times.
-Ginger Nuts of Horror stated that they were "whether the constraints of the Aliens franchise (acid for blood etc) would hold back the multi-dimensional imagination of the Future Doom Overlord (FDO), as his hardcore fans like to call him" and that while this did prove to be the case, the novel was "still an excellent Scott Sigler novel and if you’re a fan of his high-octane action sequences, gory violence and tough characters there is much to enjoy here."
+Ginger Nuts of Horror stated that they were concerned "whether the constraints of the Aliens franchise (acid for blood etc) would hold back the multi-dimensional imagination of the Future Doom Overlord (FDO), as his hardcore fans like to call him" and that while this did prove to be the case, the novel was "still an excellent Scott Sigler novel and if you’re a fan of his high-octane action sequences, gory violence and tough characters there is much to enjoy here."

+Sequel

+In 2022 a short story entitled "Another Mother" was published in the anthology Aliens vs. Predators: Ultimate Prey.
+Also written by Sigler, the short story is set twenty years after the events of Phalanx.
+Atagina has flourished, however the survivors were unable to completely eliminate the demons, resulting in the birth of a new Demon Mother.
+During their search for the new nest Ahiliyah and Creen discover evidence of a new threat to humanity, which Creen correctly deduces is extraterrestrial.
+They eventually cross paths with a Yahutjua named Yeh'kull, who was sent to assess the planet's suitability as a game reserve.
+While their initial interactions are hostile, the three eventually agree to work together to find and kill the Demon Mother.
+They successfully locate the new hive, where Yeh'kull manages to kill the Demon Mother and destroy the nest with the others' assistance.